-Students are advised of borrowing allocations by the Teacher-Librarian at the start of the year.
+Students are advised of borrowing allocations by the classroom teacher and support staff who work together to manage the resourcing and staffing of the library.
 Students in Years P-3 will be required to have a bag to borrow from the Library.
-This is to keep the book safe and protected.
+This is to keep the books safe and protected.